-June Lake Loop is a 16-mile stretch of Route 158 that wraps around four picturesque lakes located in the Sierra Nevada Mountains at Mono Basin’s southernmost rim.
+June Lake Loop is a 16-mile stretch of Route 158 that wraps around four picturesque lakes in the Sierra Nevada Mountains at Mono Basin’s southernmost rim.
 Much like the nearby Mammoth Lakes, the June Lake Loop is home to incredibly gorgeous vistas and countless opportunities for outdoor activity.

 From skiing during the winter at June Mountain to fishing in the lakes during the summer, the June Lake Loop has plenty to offer the nature enthusiast.

-The lake itself has two marinas where fishermen and women can rent a boat or launch their own.
+The lake has two marinas where fishermen and women can rent a boat or launch their own.
 Other popular options for enjoying the lake are sailing and swimming.

 Gull Lake has the best campgrounds in the area and is the favorite of fishermen.
-Although there is a good population of crayfish and Sacramento perch, the abundance of large trout consistently pulled from its waters is the true attraction.
+Although there is a good population of crayfish and Sacramento perch, the abundance of large trout consistently pulled from its waters is the actual attraction.

 Although the only facilities on Grant Lake are the marina and campground, it is the largest lake on the loop.
 Visitors to the lake will find that it is not only a great morning fishing spot; it is also the best of the lakes for water skiing, jet skiing, and wakeboarding.